 |Black Diamond Icon||Great all rounder||230g (8.1oz)||110m||500||50 - 200hrs||4 x AA|

-Weighing a miniscule 60g (2.1oz), the Knog Bandicoot Silicone Headlamp is the second most lightweight headlamp on our list, behind the Petzl e+Lite.
+Another mega lightweight option is the the Knog Bandicoot Silicone Headlamp.
+Weight in at 60g (2.1oz), it is up there with the most lightweight headlamps on our list, behind the Petzl e+Lite and the Biolite 200.
 But where the e+Lite excels as an emergency backup headlamp, the Bandicoot totally rocks as a full functioning, versatile and waterproof headlamp.
 It’s also like no other headlamp on our list, combining practicality and functionality with an innovative design.
 So, aside from its unusual looks, what makes the Bandicoot stand out from the crowd?

 Firstly, the Bandicoot uses silicone instead of plastic; an environmentally better option that also lasts longer and doesn’t degrade or stretch like elastane.
 Next, it’s rechargeable directly into a USB socket with no wires needed.
 It’s also waterproof and dustproof with an IP67 rating.
 I recently capsized my kayak (not on purpose, might I add!) wearing the Bandicoot, and it survived the excitement (shock) with no dramas at all.
 Running in the rain has been a breeze for it since then!
 And boy does it feel secure around my head when out on the trail.
 No bouncing at all.
 Just amusing lines across my forehead afterwards!
 The silicone doesn’t tangle in my hair either, and because of the way the strap is adjusted to fit, there’s no way of it loosening with wear.